fujiyuu75/Sequents/README.md

 Sequents is a library that starts animation continuously for multiple views at regular intervals.

+Continuous animation library like Sequents is also available for [Android](https://github.com/fujiyuu75/Sequent).

 ```
 # Just write a line.
 Default animation is Fadein.
 Sequents.origin(layout).start()